-I'm a Yankee transplanted into the deep south.
+I'm a Yankee transplanted into the deep south for a while, now a "half-back" living in southwest Virginia.
 Because of the different places where I've lived, my cooking now includes not only the Pennsylvania Dutch cooking I was raised on and the Slovak cooking I acquired through marriage, but also the wonderful barbecue, southern and Cajun food of the South.
 Mexican and Italian food are also favorites.
 Since I discovered Allrecipes, my cooking repertoire has expanded even more.
 I love being able to read the reviews of a recipe and the tips other users provide (although the reviewers who say they changed 17 things and the dish was terrible make me crazy!)

 My favorite things to cook